SozinSol/My-really-first/readme.md

 #MyApp
-This is my first project in trying anything
+This is my first project lets get this bread